OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 /target/target.asp, line 113
 ```

-Also comment delimiters (`--` or `/* */`, etc) and other SQL keywords like 'AND' and 'OR' can be used to try to modify the query.
+Also comment delimiters (`--` or `/* */`, etc) and other SQL keywords like `AND` and `OR` can be used to try to modify the query.
 A very simple but sometimes still effective technique is simply to insert a string where a number is expected, as an error like the following might be generated:

 ```asp
 Microsoft OLE DB Provider for ODBC Drivers error '80040e07'